How to watch Formula E Rome E-Prix free on BBC TV - TheNewsTrace

 Antonio Felix Da Costa secured the victory in Morocco throughout Spherical 5 to earn a spot on the high of the Formula E driver standings.

-Nonetheless, Jaguar star Mitch Evans produced a scintillating show to claw his manner from the very again of the grid (24th) to end sixth after a disastrous qualifying session noticed the New Zealander fail to make it out of the storage in time to file a lap.

-RadioTimes.com has rounded up all the particulars, instances (GMT) and schedule data you want to know to watch follow periods, qualifying and the race itself stay and free.
+RadioTimes.com has rounded up all the particulars, instances (GMT) and schedule data you want to know to watch apply periods, qualifying and the race itself dwell and free.

 How to watch Formula E on TV

-You may tune in for the Rome E-Prix stay for free on BBC Two.
+You may tune in for the Rome E-Prix dwell for free on BBC Two.

 The race begins at 2:00pm GMT on Saturday 4th April and lasts simply 45 minutes for an intense, compact racing expertise.

-Alternatively, you possibly can watch stay protection of the E-Prix on Eurosport 2.
+Alternatively, you’ll be able to watch dwell protection of the E-Prix on Eurosport 2.

-You may stay stream the race for free through BBC iPlayer or the BBC Sport web site.
+You may dwell stream the race for free by way of BBC iPlayer or the BBC Sport web site.

-Each choices might be considered on a number of units together with laptops, smartphones and tablets.
+Each choices could be considered on a bunch of units together with laptops, smartphones and tablets.

 Rome E-Prix schedule

-Follow and qualifying periods additionally stay on Formula E web site, YouTube and Fb.
-Further broadcasters listed under.
+Apply and qualifying periods additionally dwell on Formula E web site, YouTube and Fb.
+Extra broadcasters listed beneath.

 Friday third April